Dr. Mario Everaldo de Souza

 The University of Illinois at Chicago is a well-known outstanding American university, currently with the following research fields in Physics: Atomic and Molecular Physics, Biophysics, Experimental Condensed Matter and Materials Physics, Experimental Nuclear Physics, Theoretical Condensed Matter Physics, Theoretical Nuclear Physics, Theoretical Particle Physics, and Sustainable Energy Production and Use.

-I spent wonderful years at UIC.
-The courses were very tough and also so good that I ended up attending more than twice the required number of courses for the PhD, in all fields of Physics.
+I spent wonderful years at UIC which had students from the whole world.
+Almost every day there was a dance presentation on the campus of some culture of the world: Greek, Arabic, Spanish, etc. There was art all over campus, beyond its own architecture.
+And around the campus there were Greek, Italian, Chinese, and Mexican restaurants that served delicious and special dishes.
+The courses at UIC were very tough and also so good that I ended up attending more than twice the required number of courses for the PhD, in all fields of Physics.
 At UIC I was a B+, A- or A+ grade student.
 The teachers could apply surprise tests at any time, so that the students had to be always prepared for them.
 Some tests lasted just half an hour, although most exams lasted up to an hour.
 At the entrance of the Physics Dept main office there was the line from Dante Alighieri’s Inferno

 All hope abandon, ye who enter here.